TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-Once we have discovered this path, we set the cookies and access it, managing to enter what appears to be the website's administration panel:
+Once we have discovered this path, we set the cookies and access it, managing to enter what appears to be the `website's administration panel`:

 <br />